 Dead men are heavier than broken hearts, and mystery games are ten a penny in these parts.
-So come, into the great cesspool, some nice neighborhoods to have bad habits in, find the laundromat ticket in the glove compartment, or an ancient ring in a dusty dig site, stick on your deerstalker, and get hunting.
-I like a good mystery.
-Anyway, that interest comes in handy here, as I guide you through the best mystery games on Switch and mobile.
+So come, into the great cesspool, some nice neighborhoods to have bad habits in, stick on your deerstalker, and get hunting.
+I like a good mystery so I’m perfect to guide you through the best mystery games on Switch and mobile.

 Overboard! – Switch and mobile